jeremiedecock/vor11/README.md

 ## Description

-The Vor11 project is a RaspberryPi wheeled robot using OpenCV for computer vision experiments.
+The Vor11 project is a RaspberryPi wheeled robot using the [OpenCV](http://opencv.org/) library for computer vision experiments.

 TODO...